 The Little Bangkok Sangha is happy to announce the next meeting of the Dharma Circle, a series of in-person meetings at Baan Aree, the beautiful location so generously made available to us by the Baan Aree foundation.
 The meeting will be held on Monday 22 January 2024 from 06:10 – 8.00 PM Bangkok time.

 We will be reading together from the classic book ‘What the Buddha Taught’ by Ven.
 Rahula Walpola.
-For this meeting we will start reading from Chapter 3: The Second Noble Truth.
+For this meeting we will continue to read Chapter 3: Noble Truth on the Arising of Dukkha (from p34).
+Then we will begin Chapter 4: Noble Truth on the Cessation of Dukkha – Nirodha.
 It may be helpful to read the text in advance.
 The book is easily purchased online (US$8.45 from Amazon), or at local English language bookstores in Bangkok.
 An electronic version of this book can be accessed via

 Understanding how important good friends are in supporting the noble path, Buddha’s disciple Ananda declared “This is half of the holy life: admirable friendship, admirable companionship, admirable camaraderie.”
 To which the Buddha replied: “Don’t say that Ananda.
 Don’t say that.
 Admirable friendship, admirable companionship, admirable camaraderie is actually the whole of the holy life.”

 The Dharma Circle is an open space to come together for an evening of reading, discussion, and meditation.
 The purpose of the Dharma Circle is to study and reflect on Buddha Dharma together.
 The idea is to maintain a community of friends to support our practice and application.
 Everyone is welcome, from beginners to scholars.
 Please note that the Dharma Circle is not a taught course but simply a reading group.
 It is not necessary to have attended previous sessions and you may drop in on individual sessions.